greduan/js-error-stacks-experiments/object/README.md

 ## Results

-If the function is referenced, i.e. assigned to a variable, if you name it says `at Object.funcE [as e]`, completely omiting mention of the object that is holding the function, in this case named `foo`.
-If unnamed, however, it still retains a reference to the `foo` object in the error stack.
+If the function is referenced, i.e. assigned to an object, if you name it says `at Object.funcE [as e]`, completely omiting mention of the object that is holding the function, in this case named `objA`.
+If unnamed, however, it still retains a reference to the `objA` object in the error stack.

 In my opinion it's more valuable to have unnamed functions when being referenced in an object.